Indexes

 Secondary indexes are stored as separate data structures on disk or in memory.
 Thus, the use of secondary indexes uses more storage and increases insert and update time.

-Secondary indexes are called "secondary" to distinguish them from primary keys which also provide indexed lookups.
+Secondary indexes are called "secondary" to distinguish them from which also provide indexed lookups.

 Add secondary indexes to columns that are often accessed with a where clause that you would like to return fast.
 For these columns you will need to tolerate slightly reduced insert and update performance.
 Additionally, you should have the disk space available to store the indexes.